Week of Prayer for Christian Unity

 • As we reflect on Paul's teaching during this Week of Prayer for Christian Unity, may we be confirmed, together with all Christ's followers, in our pursuit of holiness and fidelity to the Lord's will - Pope Francis, Week of Prayer for Christian Unity (2014)

-Week of Prayer for Christian Unity Top Events and Things to Do
+Top things to do for Week of Prayer for Christian Unity

 • Attend church or service.
 Use this week to reflect and pray.